 You have to clip the tip of a blank on your way to a finished reed.
 This can be done with a knife and a cutting block (see my previous tools post for more info), or a razor blade and a cutting block.
 There are also plier-like tip clippers that function much like fingernail clippers.
 My favorite option is the guillotine tip clipper.
 It is fast, and it is easy to use.
 Because the reed is inserted onto the sliding mandrel, positioned, then locked in place, you can cut the tip straight.
 It is also the most expensive option, but I decided in graduate school that it was worth it to me.
 For just learning to make reeds, this is the least likely choice to recommend.

-Though I touched on tool bags in my previous tools post, a tool box for ease of organization and transportation could be very useful.
-Something much like this can be purchased at Wal-Mart for approximately $10 or less.
+Though I touched on tool bags in my previous tools post, a tool bag for transportation could be very useful.
+(One popular option is the Hodge College Tool Bag.)
 It can be as cheap or expensive as you’d like it to be.
 It’s great as one accumulates several spools of thread, multiple mandrels, and other items along the way.
 It can aid in keeping your reed-making desk as clutter-free as possible.
 If you’re new to making reeds, and end up making them at the table, a tool box is great for letting the space serve several functions.

 Again, this blog is not meant to be a tutorial on how to make reeds, but to understand the many tools that will or likely will be used in the process of making reeds.
 Please explore the links I made to each product title for the variety of details and price points.
 Because there are many approaches to making reeds, not all of these items will be viewed as necessary, but I tried to include everything that might be discussed for this process that I didn’t mention in the last tools post.
 Work with your private instructor for a discussion of what he or she will be teaching you or your student, so that you can find only what you’ll need.

-If you have questions about the products discussed, or any differences I’ve experienced between different brands, feel free to leave them as comments or to send them to me directly.
-I can be reached by email: firstname.lastname@example.org.
+If you have questions about the products discussed, or any differences I’ve experienced between different brands, feel free to leave them as comments.
 As always, we are happy to be of help to you in any of your double reeds needs.